gorhill/uBO-Scope/README.md

 ![](https://cloud.githubusercontent.com/assets/585534/23466202/685d4438-fe68-11e6-90f6-fbd12c83e420.png)

 Since the page is loading resources from two of Facebook servers, the safest assumption to make is that now Facebook knows that you visited this one The Guardian article.
-Since the actual ubiquitousness of `facebook.com` is measured as 24% (in our synthetic scenario), this means Facebook knows 24% of all distinct sites which were visited.
+The actual ubiquitousness of `facebook.com` is measured as 24% (in our synthetic scenario), this means Facebook knows 24% of all distinct sites which were visited.

 This should bother any privacy conscious individual.
 If you are using uBlock Origin, you can act to what uBO-Scope is reporting to you, and in the current case, you could decide to [block connections to `facebook.com` and `facebook.net` everywhere by default](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-to-easily-reduce-privacy-exposure).